eiskasten/wc-beacon/README.md

 1. Clone this repository: `git clone https://github.com/Eiskasten/wc-beacon.git`
 2. Navigate to the project directory: `cd wc-beacon`
 3. Build the application: `cargo build --release`
+4. The resulting application will be located at: `target/release/wc-beacon`

 ## Usage